ThandaPrani04/vibedump_draft/README-LOCAL-SETUP.md

 1. Update environment variables for production
 2. Use `npm run build` to create production build
 3. Deploy to platforms like Vercel, Netlify, or your preferred hosting
+4. **Important**: Voice-to-text requires HTTPS in production
+5. Ensure all API keys are properly configured

 ## Support